julian3b/julian3b/replit.md

 - `ChatInterface`: Manages chat state, auto-scrolling, history.
 - `ChatMessage`: Displays individual messages with delete functionality for world chats.
 - `ChatInput`: Textarea with send button positioned inside the input field on the right.
 - `TabNavigation`: For multiple views and world-specific chats.
+Sticky header implementation keeps tabs and user controls (Globe, User menu, Theme toggle) always visible at top of screen, especially important for mobile UX where users previously had to scroll up to switch tabs.
 - `UserPanel` & `UserSettings`: Authentication, profile, comprehensive AI customization (model, temperature, response/conversation styles, custom personality), and language selection.
 - `Worlds`: Interface for managing separate chat contexts, each with unique AI settings and dedicated conversation history.
 This feature enables varied use cases like "Coding Assistant" or "Creative Writer" personalities.
 - `LandingPage`: Pre-authentication entry point.